srcML/stereocode/README.md

 ## What does it do?
-Stereocode computes stereotypes for methods and classes.
+Stereocode classifies methods and classes with one or more stereotypes.

-Class and method stereotypes are defined in two papers appearing in ICSM 2006 and 2010 by Dragan, Collard, and Maletic.
+Class and method stereotypes are defined in two papers appearing in IEEE International Conference on Software Maintenance (ICSM) 2006 and 2010 by Dragan, Collard, and Maletic.

 It takes a class (in srcML) as input, conducts static analysis on the code, and annotates the srcML with the stereotype of the class and each method in the class.
 The output is in srcML with stereotype attributes on the class and function tags.